Geoff Peterson: Creation

 Grant Imahara designed and built Geoff Peterson.

-The idea came from Craig Ferguson's repeated complaints that his show suffered due to its lack of a house band or sidekick, and he expressed desire to have his own "Robot Skeleton Army".
+The idea came from Craig Ferguson's repeated tongue-in-cheek on-air complaints that his show suffered due to its lack of a house band or sidekick, and he expressed desire to have his own "Robot Skeleton Army".
 Robot Skeleton Army is Ferguson's name for his Twitter followers, a reference to the cybernetic creatures from the Terminator franchise.
 Part of the inspiration for Geoff also came from Nicolas Cage's character in the 2007 film Ghost Rider, of which Craig was a fan.
 MythBusters Grant Imahara volunteered to create the robot if Ferguson could get him 100,000 Twitter followers, which he achieved within 24 hours.
 On the idea and development of Geoff:

 Initially, I wanted something which represented some kind of deconstructionist contempt for the late-night genre and the idea of a sidekick, but [Josh Thompson] became so good at it, he just became a sidekick.